xaviernadal/browser-workflow/README.md

 # browser-workflow
 Save the tabs you are currently using, as a pack.
-Open them when you need.
+Open them when you need it.

 **Not tested in other devices. !**